sator-imaging/Unity-Fundamentals/README.md

 scene object, use `DestroyWith(CancellationToken)` method with `monoBehaviour.destroyCancellationToken`.

 > [!WARNING]
-> When Unity object bound to another scene object, it will be destroyed by both when scene which
+> When Unity object bound to another scene object, it will be destroyed by both when lifetime owner is
-> containing bound object is unloaded and lifetime owner is destroyed.
+> destroyed and scene which containing bound object is unloaded.

 ### Quick Tests